 The Organization maintains a retirement plan under which eligible employees may contribute to an annuity plan which is qualified under Section 403(b) of the Internal Revenue Code.
-In addition, under the terms of the plan the Organization contributes a maximum of 3% of an eligible employee's contribution.
+In addition, under the terms of the plan and as required by the contract with the UAW union, the Organization contributes a maximum of 3% of an eligible employee's contribution.
+Eligible employees may contribute up to a maximum of 10% of their annual income.
 Eligibility requirements are fulfilled when an employee works a minimum of 20 hours per week and has completed a twelve-month waiting period.
-The Organization contributed \$317 to employee accounts during the year ended September 30, 2012.
+The Organization contributed \$175 to employee accounts during the year ended September 30, 2013.